configcat/docs/website/docs/targeting/setting-evaluation.md

 ---
-id: evaluation-sequence
+id: setting-evaluation
-title: Evaluation Sequence
+title: Setting Evaluation
-description: The evaluation sequence of the targeting rules.
+description: This document offers an in-depth guide on how the SDK determines the value of a setting.
 ---

-# Evaluation of a Setting
+# Setting Evaluation

 This document offers an in-depth guide on how the SDK determines the value of a setting when the `GetValue` call is made.
 Understanding this process requires prior knowledge of targeting concepts.